bscomer/course_project/CodeBook.md

 ##Transformations:

-1. Reading data (measurements, variable information, subject information, and activity information) into R and merging training and test sets.
+1. Reading data (measurements, variable information, subject information, and activity information) into R from working directory and merging training and test sets.
-    a.
-Data read into R using read.table()
+ - Data read into R using read.table()
-        i.
-X_train<-training data set
+ 	- X_train<-training data set
-        ii. subject_train<-training set subject information
+        - subject_train<-training set subject information
-        iii. y_train<-training set activity information
+        - y_train<-training set activity information
-        iv.
-X_test<-test data set
+        - X_test<-test data set
-        v.subject_test<-test set subject information
+        - subject_test<-test set subject information
-        vi. y_test<-test set activity information
+        - y_test<-test set activity information
-    b.
-Data tables merged using rbind()
+ - Data tables merged using rbind()
-        i. merged_data<- Merged training and test data sets ii. merged_subject<- Merged training and test set subject information iii. merged_activity <- Merged training and test set activity information
+        - merged_data<- Merged training and test data sets
+        - merged_subject<- Merged training and test set subject information
+        - merged_activity <- Merged training and test set activity information
 2. Extracting mean and standard deviation measurements.
  * Note: Requires package "gtools"
-    a.
-Generate index of columns containing mean and standard deviations
+ - Generate index of columns containing mean and standard deviations
-        i. grep() to index columns containing "mean()" as mean_index ii. grep() to index columns containing "std()" as std_index iii. mixedsort() - (from gtools package) to concatenate mean_index and std_index as feature_index
+ 	- grep() to index columns containing "mean()" as mean_index
+ 	- grep() to index columns containing "std()" as std_index
+ 	- mixedsort() - (from gtools package) to concatenate mean_index
+			and std_index as feature_index
-    b.
-Subset mean and std columns using feature_index as indexing reference
+ - Subset mean and std columns using feature_index as indexing reference
-      i.
-Yields mean_std_subset data table
+ 	- Yields mean_std_subset data table
 3. Add descriptive data labels to data table and labels data set appropriately
-    a.
-Add empty second column for activity labels to merged_activity index table
+ - Add empty second column for activity labels to merged_activity index table
-    b.
-Add activity labels to merged_activity index table in column 2
+ - Add activity labels to merged_activity index table in column 2
-    c.
-Use cbind() to merge column 2 from merged_activity with mean_std_subset
+ - Use cbind() to merge column 2 from merged_activity with mean_std_subset
-      i.
-Yields activities_mean_std_subset table
+ 	- Yields activities_mean_std_subset table
-    d.
-Use colnames() to subset column names as good_syntax
+ - Use colnames() to subset column names as good_syntax
-    e.
-Use make.names() to correct syntax in good_syntax
+ - Use make.names() to correct syntax in good_syntax
-    f.
-Create index of activity labels from dataset_features called indexed_activity_label
+ - Create index of activity labels from dataset_features called indexed_activity_label
-    g.
-Create a vector called activity_label_index_vector of descriptive activity labels using as.vector() and indexed_activity_label
+ - Create a vector called activity_label_index_vector of descriptive activity labels using as.vector() and indexed_activity_label column 2
-                column 2
-    h.
-Added "Activity" label to head of activity_label_index_vector using c() and named resulting vector updated_activity_label_index_vector
+ - Added "Activity" label to head of activity_label_index_vector using c() and named resulting vector updated_activity_label_index_vector
-    i.
-Used colnames() and updated_activity_label_index_vector to rename columns with descriptive labels for activities and statistic variable labels
+ - Used colnames() and updated_activity_label_index_vector to rename columns with descriptive labels for activities and statistic variable labels
-    j.
-Used cbind() to merge subject information to data table called clean_data containing activities and statistic variable labels using merged_subject index and activities_mean_std_subset data
+ - Used cbind() to merge subject information to data table called clean_data containing activities and statistic variable labels using merged_subject index and activities_mean_std_subset data table.
-                table.
-    k.
-Add heading "Subject" to column V1 of clean_data using colNames().
+ - Add heading "Subject" to column V1 of clean_data using colNames().
-4. Generate data table with average of each variable and each subject and export that data table as the text
-        file tidy_data.txt in working directory.
+4. Generate data table with average of each variable and each subject and export that data table as the text             file tidy_data.txt in working directory.
  * Note requires package "dplyr"

-    a.
-Use ddplyr to split the data table by the variables "subject" and "activity", and apply the
+ - Use ddplyr to split the data table by the variables "subject" and "activity", and apply the
                 function numcolwise(mean) to generate mean_results_summary
-    b.
-Use write.table() to export mean_results_summary as tidy_data.txt in working directory
+ - Use write.table() to export mean_results_summary as tidy_data.txt in working directory
-        i. row.names=FALSE
+  	- row.names=FALSE
-        ii. sep = " " is default argument and thus not listed in code
+  	- sep = " " is default argument and thus not listed in code
-    c.
-Use view() to output data table to R for researcher to view on screen.
+ - Use view() to output data table to R for researcher to view on screen.